 If there’s a community ice bucket filled with bottles of water and Gatorade, it’s likely encouraged that you take one.
 But if you see two cans of ice-cold Red Bull accompanying the rest, do not even think about touching them!

-Booker reserved a section of his autobiography, "My Rise To Wrestling Royalty," to discuss how the short-lived tag team The Gymini (Mike and Todd Shane) drank those two cans because they thought it was a community cooler for the locker room.
+Booker T reserved a section of his autobiography, "My Rise To Wrestling Royalty," to discuss how the short-lived tag team The Gymini (consisting of Mike and Todd Shane) drank those two cans because they thought it was a community cooler for the locker room.

-Despite being Simon Dean’s muscle and brick powerhouses on television, the twins displayed a deep showing of remorse in the aftermath of taking Booker T’s Red Bulls.
+Despite being Simon Dean’s muscle and brick powerhouses on television, the twins displayed a sincere showing of remorse after taking Booker T’s Red Bulls.

 "They both apologized profusely.
 The very next show on the road, the twins handed me a pack of Red Bulls and apologized again, and I let them off the hook."

 They say you can’t change what you did, but you can learn from it, and you can respond to what you did wrong by choosing how to handle the situation directly after.
 Though their stint in the WWE was short-lived, The Shane brothers handled themselves well in this instance.

 Being on the road three hundred days a year, you develop a certain bond.
 Trust and respect can take years to earn and can vanish just like that if you’re not wise about what you do.
 If you don’t show respect, you may be shown the door.